 When I enter the lecture hall, I’ll call up the 20-foot diameter EarthCube hologram for my lecture on plate tectonics.
 I’ll ask the computer to play a view of Earth’s plates back in time.
 Returning to the modern globe, I’ll show the Atlantic ocean floor topography, paleomagnetic data, and distributions of earthquakes and volcanoes.
 I’ll also enlarge the Juan de Fuca plate and the Pacific northwest, and then call up a dynamic cross section showing the ridge, subduction zone and consequent volcanism, as well as the distribution of deep subsurface microbial communities color coded by their metabolic strategies.

 Hazen believes EarthCube 4-D can become the single most significant engine of discovery and learning in the Earth sciences.
 Unlike billion-dollar telescopes, oceanographic vessels, or synchrotrons, EarthCube could be used by many thousands of scientists and educators around the world, simultaneously.

 The NSF’s Geosciences Directorate currently funds about 14,000 people – including earth, ocean, atmospheric and geospace scientists – who are the primary members of the community.
 The potential community of geosciences is even larger.
 And EarthCube is open to all interested participants and observers.
-Currently, more than 1,120 people are members of the networking site that is used to share documents and ideas and to carry on the conversation.
+Currently, more than 1,120 people joined as members of the networking site used to share documents and ideas and to carry on the conversation.